 Art therapy is one of many alternative therapy options we offer at our addiction treatment center.
 Our team of experts will work with you to determine if art therapy is the right fit for your needs.
 If so, you’ll have the opportunity to participate in art activities that are designed to help you explore your emotions, process trauma, and develop coping skills.
 To learn about the treatment options available, please contact our team today at 727.513.5972 or use our convenient online form.

-How Art Therapy is Worked into Your Addiction Recovery
+How We Use Art Therapy in Your Addiction Recovery

 Art Therapy Helps with Trauma Recovery

 Childhood trauma, domestic violence, sexual abuse, and physical or emotional trauma can either lead to or reinforce a person’s addiction.
 In many cases, the trauma may be too difficult to talk about in traditional therapy sessions.
 If you’re suffering from trauma or PTSD, you don’t have to be afraid to talk about what you’ve gone through.
 Art therapy can serve as another avenue to help you safely express your pain until you’re ready to work through it in a more open setting.

 How Does Art Therapy Support Addiction Recovery?

 If you’re wondering about how art therapy can help with addiction, know that it’s a process that takes time.
 It might not be the first thing you think of when you imagine going to treatment, but art therapy can serve as an essential tool in your recovery.
 Here are some of the ways we use art therapy through the recovery process:

 - Art therapy allows you to express your emotions in a safe and supportive environment.